digital-asset/daml/daml-lf/spec/value.rst

 message GenMap.Entry
 ^^^^^^^^^^^^^^^^^

-*since version dev*
+*since version 11*

 A map entry (key-value pair) used to build `message GenMap`_.

-As of version dev, these fields are included:
+As of version 11, these fields are included:

 * `message Value`_  key